DoinYourmom69420/DoinYourmom69420/README.md

-- 👋 Hi, I’m @DoinYourmom69420
+- 👋 Hi, I’m a simple User here for codes
-- 👀 I’m interested in doin your mom
+- 👀 I’m interested in grabing everyone elses' codes
-- 🌱 I’m currently learning how to do your mom
+- 🌱 I’m currently learning how to grab codes
-- 💞️ I’m looking to collaborate on doin your mom
+- 💞️ I’m looking to collaborate on grabing codes
-- 📫 How to reach me you can't because im doin your mom
+- 📫 How to reach me? you can't because 'bout to grab you codes and run.

 <!---
 DoinYourmom69420/DoinYourmom69420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.